9 Easy Ways to Fix "There Was an Error Connecting to the Apple ID Server"

 • Auth token issue.

-Close the App and Login Again
+1. Close the App and Log In Again

-Check Internet Connection
+2. Check Your Internet Connection

-Check your internet connection, or change your Apple ID password with Wi-Fi on.
+Check your internet connection or change your Apple ID password with Wi-Fi on.
 See whether this remedy helps.

 The ultimate method to fix the Wi-Fi network issue can be to reset network settings.
 It's worth noting that resetting network settings will erase all your network-related information, including the password.
 So the next time you use the Wi-Fi network, you have to enter the account and password.